WOW counties

-WOW counties is a common media term in southeastern Wisconsin in the United States which refers to the initials of Waukesha, Ozaukee, and Washington counties.
-They lie to the west, north, and northwest of Milwaukee, respectively, and are part of the Milwaukee metropolitan area.
-Collectively, the three counties have a population of 635,242 as of 2020.
+The WOW counties are three counties in the southeast of the U.S. state of Wisconsin: Waukesha, Ozaukee, and Washington.
+They are to the west, north, and northwest of Milwaukee, respectively, and are part of the Milwaukee metropolitan area.

+Demographics

+Collectively, the three counties have a population of 641,131 as of July 2022.
 Like the collar counties surrounding Chicago, these counties have a primarily white population, and unusually so considering the trend of suburbs around cities in the Rust Belt region becoming more racially diverse.
-Racine County, to the south of Milwaukee County, has similar demographics outside the city of Racine (though some communities have lower average income), but is usually not included due to the city of Racine's population being just under 69% of the county's population.
+Racine County, to the south of Milwaukee County, has similar demographics outside the city of Racine (though some communities have lower average income), but is usually not included.
+As a consequence of racial demographics, the WOW suburbs of Milwaukee have remained solidly Republican, but have experienced the national trend of the suburbs shifting to the left politically.

+History

-Historically, the WOW counties were among the most Republican areas in the state.
-However, with the GOP's increasing trend toward right-wing populism under Donald Trump, several rural areas of Wisconsin have become significantly more Republican than the WOW counties in most races, including the non-partisan Superintendent of Public Instruction (where pro-school choice and voucher candidates who support traditional pedagogy are preferred).
-While the WOW counties remain solidly Republican, the party’s landslides have diminished somewhat in the Trump era, shrinking from 2 to 1 in 2012, to 3 to 2 in 2020.
+Historically, the WOW counties were among the most Republican areas in the state, consistently voting for the party by bigger margins than most other major suburbs north of the Mason–Dixon line.
+With the GOP's increasing trend toward right-wing populism under Donald Trump, however, several rural areas of Wisconsin have become significantly more Republican than the WOW counties in most races.
+While the WOW counties remain solidly Republican, the party's landslides have diminished somewhat in the Trump era, shrinking from 2 to 1 in 2012, to 3 to 2 in 2020.

+This has been attributed to moderate suburban Republicans, who have rejected right-wing populism and hardcore conservatism.
+Washington County has stayed the most strongly Republican of the three counties.
+Waukesha and Ozaukee have experienced significant leftward shifts, although both remain solidly Republican.